2002 French Grand Prix: Race

 Montoya and Ralf Schumacher of Williams had dropped back from the front three as Montoya suffered with tyre wear, cause Ralf Schumacher to close in and challenge his teammate.
 On lap 58, the stewards issued Coulthard a drive-through penalty for breaching the pit lane exit line while he was pressuring Michael Schumacher.
 Coulthard took the penalty on lap 59 but remained in third, ahead of the two Williams drivers.
 On lap 62, he set a new track race lap record of 1:15.045 in an attempt to close up but was too far back to challenge for the win.
 McNish spun into the run-off area at the Adelaide hairpin and was facing the opposite direction after an engine issue caused him to retire on lap 68.
 Marshals were waving yellow flags to warn drivers of McNish's car, which had beached on the hairpin's apex, but none to warn of oil dropped by the Toyota entering the hairpin.
-Räikkönen failed to notice McNish's oil and ran over it, causing him to lock his brakes while attempting to maintain control of his McLaren and running off the racing line in a wide arc.
-Michael Schumacher controlled his Ferrari and drew alongside Räikkönen on the inside and accelerated earlier than him to claim the race lead, ending Räikkönen's chance to achieve his first victory.
+Räikkönen failed to notice McNish's oil and ran over it, causing him to lock his brakes while attempting to maintain control of his McLaren and running off the racing line in a wide arc and went far off the racing surface.
+Michael Schumacher also ran onto the oil but controlled his Ferrari as he was further back as to not run over it as much as Räikkönen had.
+He drew alongside Räikkönen on the inside and accelerated earlier than him to claim the race lead, ending Räikkönen's chance to achieve his first victory.